mbucchia/OpenXR-Toolkit/other-features.md

 ## Field of view

 The field of view override adjusts the pixel density per degree.
 A smaller field of view is covering a smaller region of the view but with the same amount of pixels, effectively increasing the perceived resolution.
+There are 2 ways to override the field of view: simple (all 4 angles left/right/up/down) or advanced (per-angle).

 ## Screen capture